samclane/samclane.github.io/_posts/2018-6-28-Python-Arduino-PyFirmata.md

 }
 ```

-It's not really important that you understand what the code is doing right away.
+It's not really important that you understand what exactly the code is doing right away.
 A lot of embedded systems is passing magic numbers
 between devices to initialize them.
 The key takeaway is the `maxOne`, `maxAll`, and `maxSingle` functions, which handle writing to the
 actual device.
 We want to wrap this all up in a reusable `LedMatrix` class that we can integrate into other projects.
 So
 without further ado, let's get into the Python code.